The Boy, The Mother, and The Gifts: A Fable

 Tomorrow sounded close enough.

-But tomorrow came.
-And went.
-And the day after that did, too.
+But tomorrow came, and went, and the day after that did, too.

 Each time he asked, the answer was the same.

-The boy lit up.
 He flew it through every room.

 He named it The Important Chopper.
 His mother had given it to him, after all.

-So it must have been important.
+It must have been important.

 She smiled at the sound of him laughing.
-Then she turned back to the television.
-And for a little while, all seemed well.
+Then she turned back to the television, and for a little while, all seemed well.

 But the next day, the helicopter sat still.